Alzubair98/group-project-back-end/README.md

 ##### Description

-This end point is used to reserve a bike
+This end point is used to reserve a bike.
+The requirements required for this is the user_id, location and bike_id.

 ##### End point